ggirelli/configs/first_setup/ruby.md

 # Install rbenv
 brew install rbenv

-# Initialize it and add it to your shell profile
-rbenv init

 # !!!
 NOTE: The following line depends on your shell, I use zsh
 # The rbenv init should give you the proper text to append to your shell profile file
 echo 'eval "$(rbenv init - zsh)"' | tee -a ~/.zshrc